 “My advice is to make sure you make friends, and not enemies in the industry.
 I’m a big believer in there being enough room in this industry and in life for everyone and their dreams–I am absolutely not competing with anyone.
 Be happy for others when they succeed, and be generous in helping others succeed.
 It will come back to you.
 Always do your own work, be honest, and learn.
 You’ll get there.”

-After this post went live I came across a post by Alyssa Thomas of Penguin and Fish on How to Make a Fabric Collection.
+Check out this post by Alyssa Thomas of Penguin and Fish on How to Make a Fabric Collection.
 It’s a great read!